-Erin Gough is a fiction writer whose short stories have been published in a number of journals and anthologies, including Best Australian Stories, The Age, Overland, Southerly and Going Down Swinging.
+Erin Gough is a fiction writer whose stories have been published in a number of journals and anthologies, including Best Australian Stories, Griffith Review, The Age, Overland, Southerly and Going Down Swinging.
 Her novel for young adults, The Flywheel, won Hardie Grant Egmont’s Ampersand Prize and was published in February 2015.

 In 2016, The Flywheel was long listed for the Indie Book Awards and short listed for the Children’s Book Council of Australia Awards (Older Readers) and the Gold Inky Awards.
 It was also named a White Raven International Youth Library title.
 The Flywheel was published in Germany in 2016 and in the US in April 2017 under the title Get it Together, Delilah!

 Talks and workshops

-Erin has been a guest at a number of writers’ festivals, including the Sydney Writers’ Festival, Reading Matters, Girls Write Up, the Newtown Festival and the Tamar Valley Writers’ Festival and the Bendigo Writers’ Festival.
+Erin has been a guest at a number of writers’ festivals, including the Sydney Writers’ Festival, Reading Matters, Girls Write Up, the Feminist Writers’ Festival, the Newtown Festival and the Tamar Valley Writers’ Festival and the Bendigo Writers’ Festival.
 She has been a school writer-in-residence in her capacity as a Stella Prize Schools Ambassador.
-Her talks and workshops with high school students focus on the importance of reading diversely and learning how to tell your individual story.
+Her talks and workshops with high school students focus on the craft of storytelling, the importance of reading diversely and learning how to tell your individual story.